steveyungen/steveyungen2/README.md

 3) Click the Pencil icon in the top right corner (Edit this Page)
 4) Add a new line to the object titled "hawaiian"
-5) Add the new song *exactly* in this format: "[TITLE]": "[SLUG]"
+5) Add the new song *exactly* in this format: "[TITLE]": "[SLUG]" 5a) If you want to indicate that this a new song, add "##" in the title, as such: "##Superhero": "superhero",

   <p align="center">
     <img src="./instructions/add-song.png" alt="Add song" />